-The previous section highlights that the evaluation of higher-order side-channel attacks is not straightforward to capture.
+In general, the evaluation of second-order side-channel attacks is not straightforward to capture.
+More precisely, it is easy to see that an analysis based only on the correlation coefficient may suffer from certain limitations.
 For example:

-- Given Pearson's correlation coefficient as a distinguisher and a Hamming weight leakage function, there exist combination functions for the samples (e.g. the sum) that do not lead to successful key recoveries. - Given Pearson's coefficient as a distinguisher and the normalized product combination function, there exist leakage functions (e.g. with no linear dependencies between the samples) that don't lead to successful key recoveries.
+- Given Pearson's correlation coefficient as a distinguisher and a Hamming weight leakage function, there exist (trivial) combination functions for the samples (e.g. the sum) that do not lead to successful key recoveries. - Given Pearson's coefficient as a distinguisher and the normalized product combination function, there exist leakage functions (e.g. with no linear dependencies between the samples) that don't lead to successful key recoveries.

-These observations suggest that the simple situation in the first-order context where the correlation coefficient could (under certain physical assumptions detailed in [10]) be used both as a distinguisher and as a measure of side-channel leakage does not hold here.
-In the second-order case, this correlation is only a distinguisher (that can only exploit linear dependencies).
-Hence, it is a typical context in which the evaluation framework of Eurocrypt 2009 [18] is interesting to put into practice.
-This framework works in two steps:
+These observations suggest that the simple situation in the first-order context, where the correlation coefficient could (under certain physical assumptions detailed in [12]) be used both as a distinguisher and as a measure of side-channel leakage, does not hold here.
+In second-order side-channel attacks, this correlation is only a distinguisher.
+Hence, it is a typical context in which the evaluation framework of Eurocrypt 2009 is interesting to put into practice:

-- 1. First, an information theoretic analysis is performed, in order to evaluate the physical leakages independently of the adversary who exploits them.
-When applied to a countermeasure (e.g. masking), this step allows to quantify how much the asymptotic security of the device has been improved.
-In other words, it is an objective measure of the quality of the countermeasure. - 2.
+- 1. First, an information theoretic analysis is performed, in order to evaluate the physical leakages, independently of the adversary who exploits them.
+When applied to a countermeasure (e.g. masking), this step allows to quantify how much the security of the device has been improved against an adversary who can perfectly profile the leakage pdf.
+In other words, it can be used as an objective measure of the quality of the countermeasure, in a worst case scenario (i.e. best adversary, large number of queries see [20] for the details). - 2.
 Second, a security analysis is performed, in order to evaluate how efficiently a particular distinguisher (e.g. Pearson's correlation coefficient with a given combining function) can exploit the available leakage.
-This step is useful to translate the information theoretic analysis into a "number of measurements required to extract the key" in a given scenario.
+This step is useful to translate the previous information theoretic analysis into a "number of measurements required to extract the key", in a given scenario.

 In this section, we tackle the first part of the analysis.
-For this purpose, and in order to compare our conclusions with previous works, we use exactly the same assumptions as [15], i.e. a Hamming weight leakage function for the two samples, just as described in Section 3.
-Following the definitions in [18], we compute:
+For this purpose, and in order to compare our conclusions with previous works, we use exactly the same assumptions as [17], i.e. a Hamming weight leakage function for the two samples, just as described in Section 3.
+Following the definitions in [20], we compute:

-Since the leakage samples are assumed to be normally distributed, this can be quite easily computed in function of the noise standard deviation $\sigma_n$ .
-Some simplifications allow to speed up the computations, e.g. by observing that only nine distributions are possible, corresponding to the nine Hamming weights of the secret states $\Sigma_i$ .
-Also, in order to evaluate the information loss caused by the different combination functions, we similarly evaluated $H[S|C(\mathbf{L}1^1, \mathbf{L}1^2)]$ .
+Since the leakage samples are assumed to be normally distributed, this can be quite easily done in function of the noise standard deviation σ_n .
+Some simplifications allow to speed up the computations, e.g. by observing that only nine distributions are possible, corresponding to the nine Hamming weights of the secret states Σ_i .
+Also, in order to evaluate the information loss caused by the different combination functions, we similarly evaluated $H[S|C(\mathbf{L}1^1, \mathbf{L}1^2), \mathbf{X}1]$.
 This implies slightly more complex integrals since, e.g. the product combining gives rise to mixtures of normal product distributions.
-Figure 9 in Appendix A illustrates these distributions for two secret states and two $\sigma_n$ 's.
-The mutual information values corresponding to these different information leakages (i.e. $I(S; (\mathbf{L}1^1, \mathbf{L}1^2)) = H[S] - H[S|\mathbf{L}1^1, \mathbf{L}1^2]$ ) are then plotted in Figure 3, in function of the noise variance $\sigma_n^2$ (in log scale).
+Figure 9 in Appendix A illustrates these distributions for two secret states and two σ_n 's.
+The mutual information values corresponding to these different information leakages (i.e. $I(S; (\mathbf{L}1^1, \mathbf{L}1^2, \mathbf{X}1)) = H[S] - H[S|\mathbf{L}1^1, \mathbf{L}1^2, \mathbf{X}1]$) are then plotted in Figure 3, in function of the noise variance σ_n^2 (in log scale).
 From this figure, we can observe:

-Fig. 3: Information leakage for different combination functions.
+Fig. 3.
+Information leakage for different combination functions.